parinatie/PIC32MX/README.md

     15. On-board EEPROM with I2C interface
     16. Jumpers for shared I/O pins with on-board peripherals
     17. On-board 12V SPDT relay for power load switching

+##     3 Host Computer Requirements
+To communicate with and program the development board, the following hardware and software requirements must be met:
+• PC-compatible system
+• An available USB port on PC or powered USB hub
+• Windows OS